Skip to main content

 How to add a table of contents in Confluence

 You now have a table of contents for your page!
-Keep reading to find out how you can use customisation to get the table of contents of your dreams.
+Keep reading to find out how you can configure your table contents for your needs.

 Customise your Confluence table of contents